zaffka/37yonub/_posts/2018-11-18-golang-mongodb-change-streams.md

 				FullDocument types.YourStruc `bson:"fullDocument"`
 			}{}

-            //as our change stream can hold multiple elements
-            //we need a cycle to process it's data for changeStream.Next(&changeDoc) {
+			//getting next item from the steam
+			ok := changeStream.Next(&changeDoc)

+			//if data from the stream wasn't unmarshaled, we get ok == false as a result
+			//so we need to call Err() method to get info why
+			//it'll be nil if we just have no data if !ok {
+				err := changeStream.Err()
+				if err != nil {
+					//if err is not nil, it means something bad happened, let's finish our func return
+				}
+			}

+			//if item from the stream unmarshalled successfuly, do something with it if ok {
 				elem := changeDoc.FullDocument
 				DoSomethingWithElemFunc(elem)
 			}
-			//checking the reason of the cycle interruption (why got false at the .Next func) err = changeStream.Err()
-			if err != nil { // reason in something except coursor depletion log.WithError(err).Error("Error while iterating change stream data") //logging break StreamLoop                                                     //breaking the loop (func and stream connection to be completely restart)
 		}
-		}

-	}

-	//closing stream and exiting from the func err = changeStream.Close()
-	if err != nil {
-		log.WithError(err).Error("Failed to close change stream correctly")
 	}

 }
 ```